Rumours (TV series)

-Rumours was a Canadian television sitcom, that aired on CBC Television in 2006 and 2007.
+Rumours is a Canadian television sitcom, that aired on CBC Television in 2006 and 2007.
 The show centred on Ben and Sarah, co-editors of a women's magazine in Toronto.

 Based on the successful Quebec sitcom Rumeurs, the show was produced by Moses Znaimer and written by Isabelle Langlois.
 Twenty episodes were made, of which nine aired in 2006 before the show was cancelled due to low ratings.
 The last 11 episodes aired in the summer of 2007.